9 Amazing Destinations for Winter in Greece

 Throughout history, it has gone through Byzantine, Venetian, and Ottoman hands, lending it a unique atmosphere with arched alleyways, fortified walls, and a main cobblestone street (the former Agora) full of cafes, artisanal shops, and restaurants.

 You can only wander within the castle walls on foot.
 But the mild and sunny weather in the Peloponnese, even during the chilly winter season, allows you to do so comfortably.
-This area of southern Greece rarely, if ever, gets snow, so as long as you have a warm jacket and a glass of red wine at night you should be good.
+This area of southern Greece rarely, if ever, gets snow, so as long as you have a warm jacket and a glass of red wine at night, you should be good.

-Make sure you’re out and about at sunset, when the light hits the stones and turns the whole town a shade of violet.
+If you want to get great pictures, make sure you’re out and about at sunset, when the light hits the stones and turns the whole town a shade of violet.

 Driving Distance: 3 hours and 30 minutes from Athens

-Pro Tip: Have a taste of Malvasia while you’re here, the local sweet wine.
+Local Tip: Have a taste of Malvasia while you’re here, the local sweet wine.

 Athens (Αθἠνα)